50 Top Logo Examples to Inspire and Elevate Your Brand Identity

 As mentioned above, products and the businesses that create them exist to solve a problem.
 Movie studios help you solve boredom.
 Restaurants help you solve hunger.
 Design studios help you solve needing excellent design when you lack the skills.

-When ideating a new business venture, it's best to start with problems you've identified in your own life.
-Whether it's something related to your home or work life, think of the frustrations you feel daily and make note of them.
+When ideating a new business venture, it’s best to start with problems you’ve identified in your own life.
+Whether it’s something related to your home or work life, think of the frustrations you feel daily and make note of them.
 These will be the seeds for the product and business idea you want to pursue.
+Understanding your potential customers is crucial when identifying business ideas, as their feedback and insights can help validate and refine your concepts.

 One mistake I see many entrepreneurs make is trying to solve someone else’s problem.
 When you’re trying to solve a problem that you don’t have, it makes it more difficult to empathize with the situation and think of viable solutions that will work to solve that problem.
 One example of this that is quite common is people building products for restaurants, even though they’ve never worked in a restaurant before.
 The industry works on the tightest of margins, and selling software or anything else that doesn’t directly contribute to revenue for the restaurant will be a near-impossible sell to restaurant owners.

-Focus on your problems - there are plenty of potential business ideas there.
+Focus on your problems - there are

 When considering the problem you want to solve, focus on its severity.
 Are you solving a problem people need to solve or something they want to solve?

 The analogy often used is vitamins versus painkillers.
-Vitamins are nice products, but people don't need them.
+Vitamins are nice products, but people don’t need them.
 Painkillers, on the other hand, are a product people need.
 You want to be in the business of selling painkillers, not vitamins.
+Successful businesses often solve significant problems, making them indispensable to their customers.

 I’ve made this mistake before.
 My startup, Taskable, ultimately was a vitamin product.
 People wanted a better productivity tool that helped them plan their day, but no one needed it.
 We could create an excellent business out of it, but it would never be a vast startup success.